nhaancs/go-algorithms/trees/readme.md

 Properties:
 - Each node has a distinguished key which is unique in the tree.
 - A node can only have up to two children.
-- The key of any node is greater than all keys occurring in its left subtree and less than all keys occurring in its right subtree.
+- Decrease on the left and increase on the right.
+The key of any node is greater than all keys occurring in its left subtree and less than all keys occurring in its right subtree.

 Pros:
 - Ordered